ACDguide/Governance/_sources/publish/publish-options.md

 # Publishing options
-Once the data is created and ready for publication, **where** can be published it?
+Once the data is created and ready for publication, **where** can it be published?

 One of the main factors is what services are available, this is largely determined by the researcher's institution and/or organization.
 In some cases, there might be the option of contributing to a large-scale project that has its own publishing procedure established.